 Maintenance and repair of State owned equipment issued to telecommuters, as described on the Equipment Checklist for Telecommuters" form, would be the responsibility of the University.
 Replacement of State owned equipment, which is stolen or destroyed, would be the responsibility of the telecommuter.
 Replacement cost will be the responsibility of the telecommuter.
 In the event of equipment malfunction, the telecommuter must notify his/her supervisor immediately.
 If repairs will take some time, the employee may be asked to report to the main office until the equipment is usable.
 Repairs to State equipment that result from employee negligence, recklessness or intent to damage, may be the responsibility of the employee.
+Repairs to telecommuter owned equipment would be the responsibility of the employee.
 The employee shall release the University from any and all liability resulting from the use of his/her own equipment.